child protection

 - Promote child rights through youth-led advocacy platforms

-- More children accessing quality care and protection
+More children accessing quality care